JamesLawton/poseet-copy-01/content/pages/index.md

       - content: >
           Poseet analyzes your form as you perform any activity like golf, yoga, dancing and more, in real-time to give you feedback and know exactly how, when, and what to correct.
-By using poseet, you will increase your safety, learn skills faster, and master your technique.
+By using our app, you will increase your safety, learn skills faster, and master your technique.
         actions:
           - label: Learn More